Dev-Thought/nx-plugins/libs/nx-deploy-it/README.md

 | server instance |                 :calendar:                  |     :calendar:     |     :calendar:     | :calendar: |

 If you use the nx workspace or angular workspace with other types of applications and you want to have them supported by nx-deploy-it, please feel free and create a new Issue and of course ;) -> Contributions are welcome!

+### Migration from old ng-deploy-it

+1. Remove the old package `npm uninstall @dev-thought/ng-deploy-it` from your package.json

+2. Install the new package `npm i @dev-thought/nx-deploy-it -D` and skip the auto scan of the applications by not selecting an application

+3. Rename everything in your repository from `ng-deploy-it` to `nx-deploy-it`.